Palestinian Security Services: 2006–2007 internal power struggle

-In March 2006, Said Seyam became the new PA Interior Minister, replacing Nasser Yousef.
+In March 2006, Said Seyam (member of Hamas) became the new PA Interior Minister, replacing Nasser Yousef.
 However, already on 20 February media reported that President Abbas had named the Fatah-affiliated Rashid Abu Shbak head of the internal security in the West Bank and the Gaza Strip.
 The outgoing Interior Minister Nasser Yousef denied the reports.
 On 6 April 2006, one week after Hamas had formed government, Abbas appointed the Fatah-affiliated Rashid Abu Shbak head of the three security agencies, including the Preventive Security, Civil Police and Civil Defence (Public Security).
 Abu Shbak said he was authorized to hire and fire officers in the three security branches.
 Though Seyam would technically be Abu Shbak's boss, any dispute between the two would be resolved in the Abbas-headed National Security Council.
 Also, in April 2006, Abbas created under his own control a new Public Administration for the crossing points and borders.
 The Presidential Guard was expanded and provided with rapid-intervention capabilities.